splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-exporter.rst

      endpoint: "${SPLUNK_HEC_URL}"
      source: "otel"
      sourcetype: "otel"
-     log_data_activated: false
+     log_data_enabled: false

 To use a custom configuration for EC2, see :ref:`ecs-ec2-custom-config`.
 To use a custom configuration for Fargate, see :ref:`fargate-custom-config`.

-.. note:: The ``log_data_activated`` setting is available in the Splunk Distribution of OpenTelemetry Collector version 0.49.0 and higher.
+.. note:: The ``log_data_enabled`` setting is available in the Splunk Distribution of OpenTelemetry Collector version 0.49.0 and higher.

 If you've deployed the Collector in Kubernetes using the Helm chart, change the following setting in the ``splunkObservability`` section of your custom chart or ``values.yaml`` file: